 Not all temporary structures utilized in a Short Term Event require building permits.
 No building permits are required for membrane structures (tents) that are 10' x 12' in size or less provided the tents are not being utilized for the sale of items such as sparklers, Christmas trees, pumpkins, stuffed animals, and/or flowers.

 * A completed permit application signed by the property owner and a qualified applicant

-* Two completed sets of plans showing all property lines, together with dimensions of same; all street(s) or avenue(s) on which the property is located; the location, setbacks of all the temporary structure(s); the location and number of
+* Two complete sets of plans showing all property lines, together with dimensions of the same; all street(s) or avenue(s) on which the property is located; the location, setbacks of all the temporary structure(s); the location and number of

 * Plans detailing the structures must comply with the Florida Building Code and NFPA 102